-The Moscow Metro is getting a signage facelift, with a new custom font, pictograms, and maps.
-Created exclusively for the Moscow Department of Transport, the signage program was art directed and designed by Henrik Kubel and Scott Williams of the London-based studio, A2/SW/HK, with UK designer Margaret Calvert as type and pictogram consultant.
+The Moscow Metro is getting a wayfinding facelift, with a new custom font, pictograms, and maps.
+Created exclusively for the Moscow Department of Transport, the overall program was developed and directed by UK/US-based City ID, with the typeface and pictograms designed by Henrik Kubel and Scott Williams of the London-based studio, A2/SW/HK, with UK designer Margaret Calvert as type and pictogram consultant.
 The Cyrillic script was designed in collaboration with Ilya Ruderman.

 Replacing a hodgepodge of fonts and styles implemented over the decades, the new signage is standardized around a custom font called Moscow Sans, which has letterforms for both the English and Russian Cyrillic alphabets.
 Accompanying Moscow Sans is a full set of universally recognizable pictograms.

 Simple and modern, the new signage brings uniformity and clarity to the wayfinding system.
 Equally important, the signage doesn’t clash with the amazing interior architecture of stations built in the 1930s by some of the USSR’s leading architects and artists.
 Referred to as “Stalin’s people’s palaces,” the early subway stations are worthy of being museums, with art that includes bas-reliefs, friezes, bronze and marble statues, stained glass windows and lots of mosaics.
 The styles of the stations range from Baroque to Classicism to Art Deco.
 The new signage fits right in.
 The program is being implemented in all Moscow stations during 2015.
 Read More »